 Alcoholism also leads to cardiomyopathy, a disease that wears down the heart muscle and can lead to congestive heart failure.
 Hypertension, or high blood pressure, is also common in people with alcohol use disorders.
 This condition can cause a heart attack or stroke.

 When a person drinks alcohol, most of that alcohol gets processed in the liver.
 Chronic alcohol abuse puts a lot of stress on the liver, asking it to perform beyond its normal capacity.
-Therefore, alcoholism can cause several different types of liver disease.
+Consequently, alcoholism can cause several different types of liver disease.
 These diseases include, but are not limited to the following:

 - Fatty liver